Man Charged With Murder in Disappearance of Mackenzie Lueck

 At the Friday press conference, Lueck’s uncle asked members of the media to respect the family’s privacy during this difficult time.

-Christina Judd, the Salt Lake City Police Department’s communications director, said Ayoola will be held at the Salt Lake County Jail while waiting for the conclusion of the investigation and the “prosecution phase.”
+Christina Judd, the Salt Lake City Police Department’s communications director, said Ajayi will be held at the Salt Lake County Jail while waiting for the conclusion of the investigation and the “prosecution phase.”